Navigation

 - Who We Are

-- SCT’s Patron – Václav Havel
+- SCT’s Founding Patron – Václav Havel

 - SCT’s Advisory Council

-- Rt Hon Jack Straw MP
+- Rt Hon Jack Straw

 - Lord Richard Best OBE